 Open Market Offer:

 Under this route, the company purchases its shares directly from the market.
-The transaction is done by the brokers of the company itself.
+The brokers of the company itself do the transaction.

-Since the large number of shares are purchased back so buyback of shares continues for a long period of time.
-No legal obligation is made by the open market on a company to complete its buyback program.
+Since a large number of shares are purchased back, so buyback of shares continues for a long period of time.
+The open market makes no legal obligation on a company to complete its buyback program.

 How to participate in the buyback of shares?

-In order to participate in the program of buyback of shares investors needs to follow certain rules.
+In order to participate in the program of buyback of shares, investors need to follow certain rules.

 The shares should be there in the shareholders Demat account before the exdate for the shareholders to be eligible for participating in the Buyback.